unicode-org/message-format-wg/spec/data-model.md

 an equivalent data model representation is also defined.
-Implementations MAY provide interfaces which allow for MessageFormat 2 syntax to be parsed into this representation, for messages presented in this representation to be formatted, or for other operations to be performed on or with messages in this representation.
+Implementations MAY provide interfaces which allow for MessageFormat 2 syntax to be parsed into this representation, for this representation to be serialized into MessageFormat 2 syntax or any other syntax, for messages presented in this representation to be formatted, or for other operations to be performed on or with messages in this representation.